 When you take on the role of a family caregiver, you immediately become a doctor, nurse and social worker--all at once and often without any formal training.
-Here you will find [banner-resource-list] designed specifically to provide a “how to” for some of caregiving’s most common responsibilities and to make the information and support resources you need a little more accessible and easier to navigate.
+Here you will find important topics and care lounge discussions designed specifically to provide a “how to” for some of caregiving’s most common responsibilities and to make the information and support resources you need a little more accessible and easier to navigate.

 Below you will find more specific topic areas that will help you find the information you are looking for.

 As your loved one ages, you may begin to notice changes in other balance and their overall mobility levels.
 Understanding these changes and using safe mobility techniques will help keep your loved one on their feet and on the go.